Windrush Scandal: Who is the Windrush generation in the UK and the Windrush history explained

 Among the Windrush passengers was Jamaican-British campaigner Sam Beaver King, who went on to become the first black Mayor of the London borough of Southwark.

-The Windrush political scandal of 2018 saw scores of people wrongly detained, denied legal rights, and threatened with deportation by the UK’s Home Office.
+In 2018 it emerged that hundreds of people – who were part of the Windrush generation – had been wrongly detained, denied legal rights, and threatened with deportation by the UK Home Office.

 Advertisement